openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

  4. Encode the EdDSA and ML-DSA signatures according to the packet structure given in {{ecc-mldsa-sig-packet}}.

-To sign a message `M` with ML-DSA + ECDSA the following sequence of operations has to be performed:

- 1. Generate `dataDigest` according to {{I-D.ietf-openpgp-crypto-refresh}} Section 5.2.4

- 2. Create the ECDSA signature over `dataDigest` with `ECDSA.Sign()` from {{ecdsa-signature}}

- 3. Create the ML-DSA signature over `dataDigest` with `ML-DSA.Sign()` from {{mldsa-signature}}

- 4. Encode the ECDSA and ML-DSA signatures according to the packet structure given in {{ecc-mldsa-sig-packet}}.

 ### Signature Verification

-To verify a ML-DSA + EdDSA signature the following sequence of operations has to be performed:
+To verify an ML-DSA + EdDSA signature the following sequence of operations has to be performed:

  1. Verify the EdDSA signature with `EdDSA.Verify()` from {{eddsa-signature}}

  2. Verify the ML-DSA signature with `ML-DSA.Verify()` from {{mldsa-signature}}

-To verify a ML-DSA + ECDSA signature the following sequence of operations has to be performed:

- 1. Verify the ECDSA signature with `ECDSA.Verify()` from {{ecdsa-signature}}

- 2. Verify the ML-DSA signature with `ML-DSA.Verify()` from {{mldsa-signature}}

-As specified in {{composite-signatures}} an implementation MUST validate both signatures, i.e. EdDSA/ECDSA and ML-DSA, successfully to state that a composite ML-DSA + ECC signature is valid.
+As specified in {{composite-signatures}} an implementation MUST validate both signatures, i.e. EdDSA and ML-DSA, successfully to state that a composite ML-DSA + EdDSA signature is valid.

 ## Packet Specifications

 ### Signature Packet (Tag 2) {#ecc-mldsa-sig-packet}

-The composite ML-DSA + ECC schemes MUST be used only with v6 signatures, as defined in [I-D.ietf-openpgp-crypto-refresh].
+The composite ML-DSA + EdDSA schemes MUST be used only with v6 signatures, as defined in [I-D.ietf-openpgp-crypto-refresh].

 The algorithm-specific v6 signature parameters for ML-DSA + EdDSA signatures consists of: